KhronosGroup/OpenCL-SDK/lib/Utils.md

     cl_int* const error = nullptr);
 ```

 These functions read a binary file into memory, where `filename` is evaluated relative to the current working directory.
 The C-version takes an optional pointer to `length` by which the length my be returned.
-Beause it's binary data, it is _not_ null-terminated, therefore highly recommended to take it's size.
+Because it's binary data, it is _not_ null-terminated, therefore highly recommended to take it's size.
 The returned types align with OpenCL APIs taking binaries as input.
 The function hands ownership of the allocated storage to the caller.

 ```c
 cl_program cl_util_read_binaries(